-Miigwetch to Elder Beverly Restoule for starting and ending our day in a good way.
-Participants at Dokis prioritized education and public awareness, including workshops on internet safety.
-Cultural concerns raised by participants included the importance of language, the need for Indigenous peoples, especially children, to learn their history, the importance of reconnecting to traditional practices, and the lack of connection between children in the community and grandmothers.
+Miigwetch to Elder Beverly Restoule for starting and ending our day in a good way. reconnecting to traditional practices, and the lack of connection between children in the community and grandmothers.
 Alongside cultural knowledge, participants emphasized community vigilance and tight-knittedness as important means of prevention.
 Finally, participants noted plans for the community to get its own family violence shelter, which could perhaps also be used as a safe space from human trafficking.